aryan-spanda/Spanda-config/README.md

-# Spanda AI Platform - Configuration Repository
+# Spanda Platform - Configuration Repository

-This repository contains all deployment configurations for the Spanda AI Platform applications using GitOps principles.
+This repository contains all deployment configurations for the Spanda Platform using GitOps principles with ArgoCD.
 It serves as the **single source of truth** for what's deployed in your Kubernetes clusters.

 ## 🎯 Repository Purpose

 This config repository follows the GitOps pattern where:
-- **Source code and Helm charts** live in application repositories (e.g., spanda-test-app)
+- **Application source code and Helm charts** live in application repositories (e.g., Test-Application)
 - **Deployment configurations (ArgoCD Applications)** live here in the config repository
 - **ArgoCD** monitors this repository and automatically deploys changes to Kubernetes
+- **ArgoCD Image Updater** automatically updates image tags for continuous deployment

 ## 📁 Repository Structure